 The Sinclair Method of alcohol abuse or alcoholism treatment is unique.
 It enables most alcoholics to drink in moderation.
 The technique uses naltrexone or a similar substance.

 I. The Sinclair Method

 Taking a pleasure blocker prevents the brain from having the pleasure of a high.
 Pharmacological extinction (operant conditioning) then reduces craving for alcohol.
-Surprisingly, few people in the U.S. have heard of the Sinclair Method.
+Yet few people in the US have heard of the Sinclair Method.